splunk/observability-workshop/content/en/s4r/30-initial-tour/4-log-observer.md

 ![logo search](../images/search-logo.png?width=20vw)

 * This will now give you the log for just the *adservice*.
-* You can control the viualisation of the Log line., clikc on the *cog*
+* You can control the visualisation of the Log line., click on the *cog*
 {{% /notice %}}

 We will investigate Log observer in more detail later, so let's have a look at how Splunk Synthetics allows you to the next page.